petrg01/petrg01/README.md

 - **OKSANA-Surveillance-System** - a Python program to monitor the computer operator's activity

 ## About me
 My name is Petr, I am currently pursuing a Master's degree in Data Science, and I am dedicated to better my programming skills.
 I have a particular fascination with Machine Learning and am committed to advancing my expertise in this area.
-My goal is to continually improve and contribute to the field of Machine Learning through both academic and practical experiences.
+My goal is to continually improve and contribute to the field of Machine Learning through both academic and practical experiences, as well as gain experience in software development

 Currently I am learning Computer Vision and Natural Language Programming, and mostly use Python.
 I am planning to learn more programming languages - particularly Java and Scala.